rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 | `/run`     | That is /var/run                                              |                               |
 | `/srv`     | Service Data Directory                                        | _service_                     |

-* To perform a mount or unmount, at the tree level, you must not be under its mount point.
+* To mount or unmount at the tree level, you must not be under its mount point.
 * Mounting on a non-empty directory does not delete the content.
 It is only hidden.
 * Only the administrator can perform mounts.
-* Mount points to be automatically mounted at boot time must be entered in `/etc/fstab`.
+* Mount points automatically mounted at boot time must be entered in `/etc/fstab`.

 ### `/etc/fstab` file